 - Negotiating a repayment plan to clear your arrears based on your affordability with your landlord

 - Advice on income maximisation

 - Represent you in court

-- If you have been given an eviction date we can help you apply to stay in the property by completing the appropriate court paperwork .This will cost you £50 to make an application unless you are in receipt of a qualifying benefit or have a low income. .
-We will also represent you in court in these hearings if you wish.
+- If you have been given an eviction date we can help you apply for a stay of execution by completing court form N244.
+There is a fee of £50.00 but this can be waived if you are in receipt of a low income of a qualifying benefit.
+We can also represent you at the hearing if you wish.

 - You can also apply to AVDC for a Discretionary Housing Payment which if successful may entitle you to extra housing benefit for a short period.
 Click the following link to make an application